 This study further analyzes the influence of political relations on family succession and earnings quality.
 Family businesses have both "economic" and "kinship".
-When family businesses face challenges, they often use "social and emotional methods" rather than "formal organizations and institutions."
+When family businesses face challenges, they often use "social and emotional methods" rather than "formal organizations and institutions", which is why Chinese people teach them how to run businesses.
+Pay attention to "interpersonal relationships".
 Family businesses often build relationships through interpersonal networks, and bring economic resources and benefits through relationships.
 Therefore, in a structure based on "relationships", external resources such as political resources and social resources will become factors that affect the development of the enterprise.

-China's political connections must be very important interpersonal relationships.
+Therefore, China's political connections must be very important interpersonal relationships.
 Based on this, this study also takes the political relationship of family businesses as an intermediary variable in this study, adding the political relationship variable (POLIT), hoping to understand the special economic system in China, so as to explore the relationship between family businesses with political relationships and their Whether the succession of future generations will affect the quality of its surplus information.